root

 Adaptation priorities

-Adapted public services and resilient infrastructures.
+Adapted public services and resilient infrastructure.

 Adapted and eco-competitive productive systems.